The nursery is located at: Blackhaugh Farm (Spittalfield, PH1 4JZ).

 There is a selection of potted trees near the farm shop, feel free to visit at any time.
 Please message me when you are there.
 We are all socially distancing at the farm, but call me on 07749987213 to get advice.
 There are online payment methods you can use.

 Blackhaugh Farm: Best route is to turn off the A9 either at Luncarty or Bankfoot.
 Going north in Bankfoot, turn right 1/2 mile into the village (signposted Perth but turn right again before reaching the A9) and head towards Murthly / Stanley.
 Turn left after 2 miles or so, go through Murthly, then cross the River Tay at Caputh.
 Lastly, turn right in the village towards Blairgowrie and then look out for the polytunnels on the right after the school.
 The farm entrance is just before the village of Spittalfield.
 Look for the Farm Shop sign.
 There’s a nice tea shop in the village too.

 Heading south, turn right after the bridge in Dunkeld, and continue for about 4 miles to Spittalfield.

 Blackhaugh: There are plenty of parking spaces in the farmyard.

 Blackhaugh: The number 34 bus regularly passes Blackhaugh Farm from Perth or Blairgowrie.
 See Stagecoach Perth for times – check their website here.

 Cycling & Rail

-Both our sites are accessible by bike via the Salmon Run – Sustrans Route 77, which runs from Dundee to Perth to Dunkeld to Pitlochry.
+The farm is accessible by bike via the Salmon Run – Sustrans Route 77, which runs from Dundee to Perth to Dunkeld to Pitlochry.
 You can combine cycling with a train journey to our nearest station, Dunkeld (5 miles) or the next nearest, Perth (9 miles).
 How many fruit trees can you fit in your panniers?
 Record is 16!